-My audience— I choose not to define it too narrowly, yet I’m sure it exists according to some vague parameters.
-I like to think my style, fictional or otherwise, could appeal to anyone.
-But I do often write about imaginary places, people, and events to a degree of fictitiousness that exceeds simply “this is the real world, with fake things happening in it.”
+I do often write about imaginary places, people, and events to a degree of fictitiousness that exceeds simply “this is the real world, with fake things happening in it.”
 I’m sure I reference certain things that not everyone knows about.
-I can’t be published by every company, in every quarterly.
 There are some things I won’t write because I think they’re boring or disgusting or pointless, and yet those things are someone else’s favorite.
-There are other things I write in abundance that, I guess, people might find controversial or horrific or needlessly iconoclastic, and I will admit that I take some pleasure in never saying what I’m “supposed” to say, although I also have no desire to shock or offend or prove myself “politically incorrect.”
-I write sex.
-I write really queer sex.
+There are other things I write in abundance that people might find controversial or horrific or needlessly iconoclastic, and I will admit taking some pleasure in never saying what I’m supposed to say—although I also have no desire to shock or offend or side with reactionaries.
+But for one thing, I write sex.
+I write queer sex.
 I write bizarre violence, and violence grounded in terrifyingly common real world situations.
-So, I suspect most of the people who’d like my writing may also have a preference for spec fic, sci fi, fantasy, et al., or for erotica, or for radical politics, or gritty drama.
-But you might just like “literary fiction,” so called.
+I tend toward stylistic maneuvers like metafiction, non-linear storytelling, and stream of consciousness prose, all of which feels rather “literary,” which is a foolish word because of how aside from my first novel I really see myself as writing sci fi, fantasy, horror, erotica, or historical material.

 As a reader, I’m a masochist, so as a writer, I’m a sadist.
-I love when a book— or a movie, or any other narrative— devastates me completely.
+I love when a book, movie, or other narrative devastates me completely.
 I want to wreck people who enjoy being wrecked.
-That said, I also like to balance bad with good.
-Some things I write are meant to speak to the shitty reality that we all belong to.
+That said, I also like to balance pain with joy.
+Some things I write are meant to speak to the bleak reality to which we all belong.
 Other things I write are meant to speak to ways we can transform and transcend our current circumstances.
-So I must warn that my protagonists aren’t always good people, and when they are, they don’t always win.
+So I must warn that although my protagonists usually have a reasonable moral compass, they don’t always win.
 In fact sometimes they will distinctly lose.
 And it will be awful and traumatic and familiar.
-But sometimes I let the goodies win.
-I’m not a nihilist.
+But I’m not a nihilist.
 I believe in portraying the improbable realistically, and also in taking the real to improbable (but still possible) extremes.

 The value I place in language is strange.
 I despise grammarians and other people who believe they can somehow safeguard the English language (against what?) in some pure form.
 I also feel regularly conscious that I write primarily in the language that was and remains spoken in some of the most imperialist, internationally oppressive countries—in the main language that has been forced upon other cultures to the detriment of their native speech.
 In fact, I wish fervently that the Welsh part of my family had not been trapped in anglophony as many of our people have been for centuries.
 I would love to have some right to claiming an identity as a Welsh writer above all.
 Nonetheless, I am an anglophone and a US citizen, with many standard privileges attached.
+As of 2020 I’ve received a birthright UK passport, too, which I’m happy about but also perturbed that it was so easy for me to get without having lived in the UK at any point.
 And yet—and yet!
 I can’t deny that English is a fabulously rich language, because which ones aren’t?
 As a linguist, I love the myriad registers that have developed in English writing due to its patchwork history.
 I love playing with that stuff.
 And I also love so many other languages, and I’d like to get better than I currently am at writing in them, or at directly translating into them.

 Making all of your writing a political allegory is dull.
 Making all of your writing about a singular political issue is dull.
 Having good politics will not make your writing readable.
 Saying your writing has no politics is wrong.
 Saying your writing has no political obligations is wrong.
 Having reprehensible politics will make me dislike you.

-These days, I read much more nonfiction than fiction.
-Others may seek to model their creative style on what a favorite fiction author does well.
+These days, I read more nonfiction than fiction.
+Others may seek to model their creative style on what a favorite fiction author does well, and to some extent I take part in this.
 But I benefit more from poring through political essays, media criticism, historical documentation, and encyclopedic data dumps, so that when I’m writing I feel surrounded by the full cultural context for what it is that I’m trying to create.